 Employer | Information

-- The program is open to any business located within the city of Guelph or Wellington County, with a minimum 7+ employees, smaller staffing numbers will be considered on a case-by-case basis.
+- The program is open to any business located within the city of Guelph or Wellington County, with a minimum 7+ employees.

-- The employer can offer entry-level employment opportunities available for graduating College of Arts students with start dates no later than June.
+- The employer can offer entry-level employment opportunities available for graduating College of Arts students with start dates between April and June.

 - The employer provides meaningful employment and career development opportunities for the apprentice.